 Marimekko launched its Oiva ceramic tableware series, designed by Sami Ruotsalainen, in 2009.
 The continuously growing series features a selection of iconic Marimekko patterns and has found a large group of admirers.
 But what is the Oiva items’ journey to stores?

 Marimekko’s product range is wide and varied, and the manufacture of the products requires a comprehensive and diverse partner supplier network.
 Expertise in the manufacture of different types of products exists around the world, and for Marimekko it is essential to find capable partners, with whom cooperation can be developed and planned with a long-term perspective.
 Products for the Oiva ceramic tableware series are manufactured by two factories in Thailand.
-The supply chain for the Oiva items is short as the factories both source the raw materials and manufacture the products all the way from the clay body to finished items.
+The supply chain for the Oiva items is short as the factories both source the raw materials and manufacture the products.

 Raw materials for the Oiva ceramics include different types of clay, mostly sourced in Thailand.
 Kaolin is also sourced from England, India, New Zealand, France and China, and the gypsum needed for manufacturing the clay body comes from Thailand or Germany.
 The ceramics manufacturing process consists of many phases and involves a lot of handwork.